LaraCopilot

 Browser IDE

-Edit files, run commands, preview your app, and generate code — all in the browser
+Use the browser-based IDE to edit files, run terminal commands, preview your live app, and generate code with AI — no local setup required.

 The LaraCopilot IDE is a full development environment that runs entirely in your browser.
 No local setup, no Docker, no environment configuration — everything runs on a managed container.